2002–03 Port Vale F.C. season: Cup competitions

 In the FA Cup, Vale were knocked out by nearby Crewe Alexandra with a Dean Ashton goal.

-In the League Cup, Crewe made the first of their three visits to Vale Park (all of which they won), and advanced with a 2–0 victory, both goals scored by Rodney Jack.
+In the League Cup, Crewe made the first of their three visits to Vale Park (all of which they won) and advanced with a 2–0 victory, both goals scored by Rodney Jack.

-In the League Trophy, Vale advanced through the opening rounds with home wins over Hull City and Chesterfield (after a penalty shootout).
-In the Northern Section Quarter-Finals they faced Shrewsbury Town at Gay Meadow, and lost 2–1.
+In the Football League Trophy, Vale advanced through the opening rounds with home wins over Hull City and Chesterfield (after a penalty shoot-out).
+In the Northern Section Quarter-Finals, they faced Shrewsbury Town at Gay Meadow and lost 2–1.